flet-dev/website/docs/tutorials/python-realtime-chat.md

 * [Text](/docs/controls/text) - chat message displayed in the chat Column.
 * [TextField](/docs/controls/textfield) - input control used for taking new message input from the user.
 * [ElevatedButton](/docs/controls/elevatedbutton) - "Send" button that will add new message to the chat Column.
-* [Row](/docs/controls/row) - a container to display TextField and ElevatedButton vertically.
+* [Row](/docs/controls/row) - a container to display TextField and ElevatedButton horizontally.

 Create `chat.py` with the following contents: